HM Revenue & Customs (HMRC) have written to taxpayers to remind them that they need to file their self assessment tax return on time.

-Did you know that HMRC have changed the penalty regime for late tax returns?
-They are now significantly higher than they used to be.
+Late filing penalties are now significantly higher than they used to be.
 For example, the initial £100 penalty used to be reduced if you paid the tax on time or was capped to your tax liability.
-But the £100 penalty is now automatic.
+But the £100 penalty is now fixed and automatic.

-If your tax return is more than three months late, £10 daily penalties start to accumulate up to a maximum of £900 and there are even harsher penalties if your return is more than six months late so they could well top £1,000 in all.
+If your tax return is more than three months late, £10 daily penalties start to accumulate up to a maximum of £900 and there are even harsher penalties if your return is more than six or twelve months late.

 Using an accountant will take away the stress of filing tax returns and leave you to concentrate on running your business.
 Not only should penalties and interest be avoided, but accountants may even be able to save or defer you tax.
 They can also keep you informed of your tax position and abreast of any changes in the tax regime.

 We are available right now to help you complete your tax return early so you know how much tax you need to pay and by when.
 If you are due a refund then it makes perfect sense to receive this as soon as possible.
 We're working with many self employed individuals and business owners who have already filed theirs and we are ready to help you too.

 Call us today on the number below or complete our online form to make that first step.